nameera27/JsonDB-StudentForm/README.md

 It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
 It is low level (raw) form of data and is also human readable.
 It helps developers in faster coding, in-turn reduces development cost.

+### Downloads

+You can [download](https://netbeans.apache.org/download/nb18/) the latest installable version of NetBeans for Windows, macOS and Linux.